HICO Overview

 Proposal Assessment Committee

 The Proposal Assessment Committee (PAC) was charged by the Board of Trustees to administer the HICO program.
 Currently, there are 4 members of the PAC.
-PAC’s participants must be members or friends of the UUCSF.
+PAC’s participants must be members of the UUCSF.
 PAC members serve a one-year term that ends in January.
 PAC members can extend their tenure reflecting their interest, availability and the Board’s approval.
 The Board, in selecting the PAC, identified a diverse group of individuals with varying skills, significant interest and connections to non-profit agencies.

-PAC Members in 2022:
+PAC Members in 2024:

 David Holstein